cloudflare/cloudflare-docs/content/pages/migrations/migrating-from-workers/index.md

 {{</Aside>}}

-In addition to an `_redirects` file, Cloudflare Pages currently offers [Bulk Redirects (beta)](/pages/how-to/use-bulk-redirects/), which handles redirects that surpasses the 2,100 redirect rules limit set by Pages.
+In addition to an `_redirects` file, Cloudflare also offers [Bulk Redirects (beta)](/pages/how-to/use-bulk-redirects/), which handles redirects that surpasses the 2,100 redirect rules limit set by Pages.

-Your custom headers can also be moved into a `_headers` file in your publish directory.
+Your custom headers can also be moved into a `_headers` file in your output directory.
 It is important to note that custom headers defined in the `_headers` file are not currently applied to responses from Functions, even if the Function route matches the URL pattern.
 To learn more about handling headers, refer to [Headers](/pages/platform/headers/).